 revise resolution A.707(17) to take into account additional satellite providers, and in particular consider ways to minimize cost or cost increase for MSI providers, and if practicable, provide for shore-to-ship MSI broadcasts without charge to the originator, and

-develop or revise appropriate instruments to ensure distress alerts are routed directly to the responsible RCC that is capable of receiving them.
+develop or revise appropriate instruments to ensure all distress alerts are routed directly to the responsible RCC that is capable of receiving them.

 Editorial revisions are required for the following:

-Resolution A.1051(27), MSC.1/Circ.1403, and MSC.1/Circ.1287/Rev.1 – Remove references to "Inmarsat" and refer to "recognized mobile satellite system" instead.
-Remove references to "SafetyNet" and refer to "coordinated broadcast and automated reception of maritime safety information"" instead.
+Resolution A.1051(27), MSC.1/Circ.1403, and MSC.1/Circ.1287/Rev.1, MSC.306(87).Rev – Remove references to "Inmarsat" and refer to "recognized mobile satellite system" instead.
+Remove references to "SafetyNet" and refer to "coordinated broadcast and automated reception of maritime safety information" and SAR information" instead.

 Search and Rescue Technologies

-A decision needs to be made as to whether all lifeboats, and whether some or all inflatable liferafts should be equipped with installed Search and Rescue Transmitters (SART), and how that requirement should be introduced.
-(Detailed review paragraph 17.2)
+A decision needs to be made as to whether all lifeboats, and whether some or all inflatable liferafts should be equipped with installed Search and Rescue Transmitters (SART), and how that requirement should be introduced, taking into account the regulatory scheme for survey and certification and environmental conditions inside of the survival craft.
+(Detailed review paragraph 17.2) Detailed Review (NCSR 3/29, annex 7)